ircv3/ircv3-specifications/extensions/acc-core.md

     C2: ACC VERIFY pix *
     S2: 923 george pix :Account verification successful

     ...
-C1 can now reconnect and/or perform SASL authentication to log into the account ..
+C1 can now perform SASL authentication to log into the account ..

 ### Registering the account "harold" where regnick is advertised: